belden/dying/README.md

 use dying;
 ```

-With `use dying;' in effect, calls to `die' actually will die in the
+With `use dying;` in effect, calls to `die` actually will die in the
 standard fashion.
-This means you will need to `eval' any code which may
+This means you will need to `eval` any code which may
 die, just as you normally would.

-The added behavior from `use dying;' is that assertion objects are
+The added behavior from `use dying;` is that assertion objects are
 stored in an antilocal location, and may be later retrieved and
 acknowledged or rethrown.
 Additionally, if your program terminates with
 any unacknowledged exceptions, they will present their full details to